lorenzoridolfi9/Football-Player-Detection/README.md

 The dataset was taken from Roboflow, which also annotated the classes for each frame.
 You can see the Roboflow universe from [this link](https://universe.roboflow.com/).

-If you want, you can download the dataset from [this link](https://drive.google.com/drive/folders/1s9HUL9wM5MFtSfPqBl86zFfpE_Hkxd_U?usp=sharing).
+If you want, you can download this dataset from [this link](https://drive.google.com/drive/folders/1s9HUL9wM5MFtSfPqBl86zFfpE_Hkxd_U?usp=sharing).